surajmandalcell/elementary-x/README.md

 ***Note**: To install it globally i.e. for situation when you run apps as root move your app to ```/usr/share/themes ```*

 ### Extras
+* The icon theme used is [La Capitaine](https://github.com/keeferrourke/la-capitaine-icon-theme)
 * The folder also includes plank themes so enjoy!
 * Chrome themes will be included soon..